Health Service Executive: Historic issues

 The HSE is frequently portrayed by the Irish media as an inefficient, top-heavy and excessively bureaucratic organisation.
 The Irish health system has been involved in a number of serious health scandals, for example relating to cancer misdiagnoses in 2008.
 The HSE has also been the subject of criticism for cutbacks, service cancellations etc., but has indicated that it is making good progress in saving costs and achieving its required 'break-even' budget position for 2010.

 In the same month, the Irish Medical Organisation stated that patients awaiting a HSE medical card were waiting up to six months to receive their card, and that their health was being put at risk as they could not afford medicines that they would have otherwise obtained had they received their card.
 The HSE has since announced a new online system for medical card applications that will reduce turnaround time for routine applications to 15 days.

 In May 2011, key forensic evidence in up to 25 sexual-assault cases may be challenged in court because of a major administrative blunder by the HSE.
 The victims – some as young as 14 – were told by Gardaí about the incident, in which a nurse who carried out their forensic tests was unregistered.
 This could lead to the evidence being challenged.

 In May 2018, in the midst of the CervicalCheck misdiagnoses controversy, Tony O'Brien announced his resignation as director-general of the HSE with effect from close of business on 11 May.

 An Ombudsman report in October 2020 found that children with suspected disabilities are encountering delays of many years in having their needs properly assessed.
 The report said that this is 'a serious and ongoing violation of their rights'.

 2021 cyberattack

 On 14 May 2021, the HSE suffered a major ransomware cyberattack which caused all of its IT systems nationwide to be shut down.
 It was the most significant cybercrime attack on an Irish state agency and the largest known attack against a health service computer system.

+Some reports have traced the origin of the attack back to a hacking group the Russian Federation.

 The ransomware cyber attack, which occurred during the COVID-19 pandemic, had a significant impact on hospital appointments across the country, with many appointments cancelled including all outpatient and radiology services.

 A report into the attack showed that the HSE used unsecured systems and the hackers got in eight weeks earlier than thought.